gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/reading-test-scores.md

 How many observations are now in the training set?

-Exercise 5

-&nbsp;Numerical Response&nbsp;

 How many observations are now in the testing set?

-Exercise 6

-&nbsp;Numerical Response&nbsp;

-Explanation

-After running the provided commands we can use str(pisaTrain) and str(pisaTest), or nrow(pisaTrain) and nrow(pisaTest), to check the new number of rows in the datasets.

-CheckShow Answer

 ## Problem 2.1 - Factor variables